How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 Content marketing

-This is about creating and promoting material that is relevant to your target audience.
+This is about creating and promoting material relevant to your target audience.

 It means that no matter what strategy you use, content will be a part of it.